-ESG leaders are companies with an ESG score \geq 50.
+ESG leaders are companies with an ESG score \geq 50 and governments with an ESG score \geq 66.67.
 In exceptional cases, ESG leaders may be defined on the basis of fundamental research even if their ESG score is under 50.
+At every subsequent data update, companies that were an ESG Leader remain an ESG Leader, so long as their score is at least 45.